Pegasus (Mt. Olympus Water and Theme Park)

 Pegasus is the name of a wooden roller coaster located at Mt.
 Olympus Water & Theme Park in Wisconsin Dells, Wisconsin.
-The trains were built by the Philadelphia Toboggan Company.
+The coaster was built by Custom Coasters International, and its trains were built by the Philadelphia Toboggan Company.

+Pegasus opened in 1996, one year after Cyclops, another Custom Coasters International project at Mt.
+Olympus.

 Track layout

 Pegasus travels over and around Little Titans's drop.
 It covers 1600 ft of track, reaching 60 ft above the ground, and includes a 45 ft drop at speeds reaching approximately 40mph (64km/h).